log in to manage your profile and account

 ➡️WHERE TO DONATE SUPPLIES THIS WEEKEND

-Pippin’s Market, 5440 Olive Road, Trotwood, will now be open 3 days a week, Tuesdays and Thursdays from 3 to 7 p.m. and Saturdays from 12 to 4 p.m.
+Pippin’s Market, 5440 Olive Road, Trotwood, will now be open 3 days a week, Tuesdays and Thursdays from 3 to 7 p.m. and Saturdays from noon to 4 p.m.
 Donations and volunteers will be accepted during those days.
 They are requesting 10 volunteers for each day, so message their page and sign up.
+Check out their Facebook page to see what items they need.
+You can also contact Hayley Carson at (937) 269-9186 to schedule delivery.
+They plan to continue this as long as possible.

 ➡️ WHERE TO DONATE MONEY